create3000/x_ite/docs/_posts/what's-new.md

 ---
 ## Upcoming Version v8.5.0

-With this new version it is now possible to configure antialiasing.
+*Leipzig, 23rd January 2023:* With this new version it is now possible to configure antialiasing.
 Antialiasing can be turned on/off, multisampling and supersampling can now be configured.
 Additionally glTF files can now be loaded, either directly as source of the \<x3d-canvas\> element or as source of an Inline node, as well as with API methods.
-The glTF file is internally converted into X3D and then made available to scene-graph.
+The glTF file is internally converted into X3D and then made available to the scene-graph.
+Also there is a new node ImageTextureAtlas, which makes it easy to load 3D textures.

 ### New Features